 What is Remote Monitoring and Management?
 Definitions, Features, and How it Works

-Nexa Lab Blog – Remote Monitoring and Management (RMM) is a software-based solution that allows IT professionals to remotely monitor, manage, and maintain computer systems, networks, and other IT infrastructure.
 Driven by the changing needs and technological advancements in the IT industry, over the years, RMM solutions have undergone significant evolutions, becoming more robust, comprehensive, and user-friendly.

 RMM software has grown in popularity among businesses due to the numerous benefits it provides, including increased efficiency, cost savings, and remote workforce support.